A Collection Transcribed

 Cary has got fuller proofs for his title under Robert Hull, I

-employed my Son in this Affair to whom Mr. Cary promised the
+in this Affair to whom Mr. Cary promised the

 refusal of this Land but after his Demands were nothing less